-Here are the things I know for sure: I sleep better with socks on; I prefer Dutch chocolate to Swiss; I look lousy in black and will always wear it anyway; and I will never, ever live with a man again.
+Here are the things I know for sure: I sleep better with socks on.
+I prefer Dutch chocolate to Swiss.
+I look lousy in black and will always wear it anyway.
+And I will never, EVER live with a man I love again.

-I'm not talking about families here, of course; obviously children need to be with their parents and parents need one another's help with the kids (though I think in principle it might not be a bad idea for each parent to get a day or two off every week).
-But for everyone else, I just don' t see the point.
+I'm not talking about families here, of course.
+Obviously, children need to be with their parents and parents need one another's help with the kids (though I think in principle it might not be a bad idea for each parent to get a day or two off every week).

 Unless I want it that way.

 My current boyfriend is one of the men I once lived with.
 Since then, he's moved from our tiny apartment to a house — a real house with three bedrooms, an eat-in kitchen, an upstairs and a downstairs.
 Sometimes I spend a few days there at a time.
 It is always difficult to leave.
 It is also always great to come home — at once comforting, liberating, exciting, even.

 What adventures await me here, in my own place, in the soft white whispers of my own private sanctuary, between my pen and my notebooks and me?
 There are days I scarcely leave my desk.
 I don't have to.
 I don't want to.
 And that's the end of it.

 The Best Of Both The Single Life And The Coupled Life